gracattack/gracattack.github.io/index.md

 # About Me

-My name is Gracie Maulik, and I am a senior Economics-Mathematics major and Data Science minor at Whitman College.
+My name is Gracie Maulik, and I am a senior Economics-Mathematics major with a minor in Data science at Whitman College.
 I am a data-driven individual who is passionate about problem-solving and helping others.
 I am interested in exploring many career paths, with interests in sports, finance, and data science.
-Below are links to my resume and Linkedin profile, as well as some projects I have completed in my time at Whitman.
+Below are links to my resume and LinkedIn profile, as well as some projects I have completed while at Whitman.

 ### Resume